0brand/Privacy-and-Security-Focused-Browser/README.md

 **I have an idea to improve SecBrowser's security in Qubes.
 Can I submit a patch?**

-Many security enhancements such as in theory better compile time hardening options need to be submitted to upstream, The Tor Project.
-Patches to tb-updater, tb-starter or documentation are always welcome!
+Many security enhancements such as (in theory) adding compile time hardening options need to be submitted to upstream, The Tor Project.
+Patches to `tb-updater`, `tb-starter` or documentation are always welcome!

 ## Disclaimer